rayjay00/mla-apa-react-citation-generator/README.md

 Future ideas for this project:
 * Add an option to copy the citation from the modal and the list
-* Use local storage to display previous citations
+* Add user login option to load and save citations
 * More citation options